Two bartenders preparing drinks behind a bar.

-In this article we examine the different types of bartending jobs, descriptions and experience required.
+In this blog, we explore the different types of bartending jobs, what they involve, and the experience required.

 Whether you’re considering becoming a bartender, you’re a server looking to make a change, or you’re an experienced bartender looking to grow, there are a number of different bartending jobs that may be right for you.